svelte-librarian/sv-use/packages/website/src/lib/docs/core/sensors/get-network/index.md

----
-slug: 'get-network'
-title: 'getNetwork'
+# getNetwork

-description: 'Provides information about the connection a device is using to communicate with the network.'
+Provides information about the connection a device is using to communicate with the network.
-category: 'sensors'
----

 ## Usage